-In relation to the matter of obtaining Italian citizenship through descent, some novelties are contained in the bill filed at the Senate last June.
+In relation to the matter of obtaining Italian Citizenship by Descent Great-Grandparent, some novelties are contained in the bill filed at the Senate last June.
 Find out the detailed new rules on Italian citizenship proposed in the Senate at this link.

 The three main points of the new proposal to obtain citizenship iure sanguinis by descent from Italian emigrants since 1860 are part of a bill containing new proposals aimed at Italian citizens living abroad, and are: